-Diagnostics were run on the specified date
+Diagnostics were run on the specified IBM computer The diagnostic error code is

 See "IBM PC Enhanced Diagnostics error codes" on page 1 for error code listings.

 Use the Hard File Smart Test when the system management tool has detected a hard file SMART alert.